TusarPanja1/JavaBillingSystem/README.md

 ## What are future Options can be incorporate with its new commits??
 In upcoming future this bill generation system can perform bar code scan which is in our idea bucket.

-## What are dificulties found my developer working in this project??
+## What are difficulties found my developer working in this project??
-I find dificulty in JFrame as it was a new concept for me and reading docs from internet I can able to slove problems.
+I find difficulty in JFrame as it was a new concept for me and reading docs from internet I can able to slove problems.
 Thanks to Java Community.

 # Screenshots